nameless-and-blameless/TAG/POW/MCBC/README.md

 "Hurricane Annie" Jacobsen, a seasoned operative with the Central Intelligence Agency (CIA), led a team of fifty men and one woman, their mission: to infiltrate the church, extract information, and eliminate any potential threats to their murder-for-hire spree of American citizens by leaving no one alive.
 The team moved with precision, five men entered through a side door in the rear of the church, silently blocking both rear exits.
 The remaining members of her  team quickly and quietly entered the vestibule and spilled out onto the church's front steps.

 The doors leading to the sanctuary from the vestibule—a small room at the entrance of the church—swung open with a loud noise, disrupting the sermon.
 Annie Jacobson holding a bullhorn announced how much she disliked the sermon and everyone in attendance would be dying that day.
-Within seconds every door and window of the church was blocked by armed men.
+Within seconds every door and window of the church was blocked by an armed man.
 The congregation was trapped and the horror set in.

 ### Desperate Calls to 911

 Inside the church, panic erupted as congregants realized their dire situation.
 Some reached for their mobile phones, desperate to call for help.
-But a rogue Cell on Wheels (or COW) strategically positioned in the church's back parking lot.
+But a rogue Cell on Wheels (or COW) was strategically placed in the church's back parking lot.
 A *Cell on Wheels* is a portable, temporary cell tower that can be quickly deployed to enhance mobile network coverage in areas where it's needed, such as during large events or in response to emergencies.
-The equipment inside the covert mobile tower hidden inside a standard Ford Explorer caused every mobile phone within a quarter-mile of it to connect to it.
-The configuration of this c

-operated by the CIA rerouted all calls to 911 to a separate team of CIA personnel with prior knowledge of the operation.
+The equipment inside the covert mobile tower that was hidden inside a Ford Explorer caused every mobile phone within a quarter-mile  to connect to it.
+The configuration of the COW, operated by the CIA, rerouted all calls to 911 to a separate remote lteam of CIA personnel with prior knowledge of the operation.
 All other calls and mobile services failed.

 Desperate voices pleaded for assistance, unaware that their cries fell on deaf ears.
 The CIA agents, feigning concern, assured callers that first responders were being dispatched.
 But in reality, their fate had already been sealed.

 ### The Betrayal of the FBI

 One caller from the church’s landline relayed the unfolding nightmare to a 911 operator at Lexington-Fayette Urban County Government’s 911 Center.
 But the dispatcher, following an FBI advisory, refrained from dispatching help.
-Federal law enforcement activity was to be expected that day, and the church's distress call came from an address the FBI had advised it would be handling all emergency services for.
+The advisory stated that federal law enforcement activity was underway in the area and the FBI would handle all emergency services.

 ### Chainsaw Symphony

 The CIA team descended upon the congregation, pulling families apart.
-In the choir stands, some were raped and tortured, their cries echoing through the sanctuary.
-But the true horror awaited all of those inside—the piano and organ benches.
+In the choir stands, some congregants were raped and tortured in front of everyone, their cries echoing through the sanctuary.
+But the true horror awaited all of those inside—the piano and organ's benches.

 Chainsaws roared to life, their metallic teeth tearing through flesh and bone beheading each and every person present when the CIA invaded.
 Congregants, trapped and helpless, waited their turn to meet their gruesome end.
 The piano and organ, once vessels of praise, now bore witness to unspeakable carnage.
-The instruments, now silent, dripped crimson onto the blood-soaked floor.
+The instruments, now silently, dripped crimson onto the blood-soaked floor.

 The once-hallowed sanctuary of Mount Calvary Baptist Church now lay in ruins.
 Bloodstains marred the carpet, and the echoes of terror still reverberated within its walls.

-### The Baptismal Turned Crematorium

 Members of the CIA's ruthless team had repurposed the church's full-immersion baptismal.
 What was once a sacred vessel for spiritual rebirth now served as a macabre crematorium.
-Chemical agents mingled with the holy water, turning it into a caustic solution that consumed the remains of the faithful.
+Chemical agents mingled with the holy water, turning it into a caustic solution that consumed the remains of the victims.

 ### Erasing All Traces

 Outside, car haulers stood ready.
 Vehicles that had carried the unsuspecting congregation that morning were loaded onto these trailers.
-Other CIA operatives drove the cars away from the church's property.
+Some CIA operatives drove the cars away from the church's property.
 The evidence of their brutality vanished with each departing vehicle.

 Inside the sanctuary, chaos had given way to methodical destruction.
 Choir stands, once adorned with hymnals and voices raised in praise, were now splintered remnants.
 The church’s altar and lectern met the same fate.
 The organ and piano, once conduits of heavenly melodies, were dismantled and discarded.

+Away from the church the CIA's new "hotel" construction personnel went to work.

 ## A Cherub’s Church